kmoilane/birdnest/README.md

 And the deployed app can be viewed live at <a href="https://kmoilane.com/birdnest" target="_blank">kmoilane.com/birdnest</a>.

-I have set up a cronjob at my server which checks if api_caller.php is running and if not, it will run it.
+I have set up a cronjob at my server which checks every 5 minutes if api_caller.php is running and if not, runs it.
 In api_caller.php there's an infinite loop that runs every 2 seconds, that gets the new snapshots of the drones, and handles the data received.
-This script keeps my database up to date, so that when ever someone enters the website, there will be up to date data from the last 10 minutes.
+This script keeps my database up to date, so even if no one has been on the site for a while, and someone enters the website, there will be up-to-date data from the last 10 minutes.

 ## Objective (briefly)